 All the above are close to useless if you’re unable to manage your time efficiently.
 Meeting deadlines, providing clients with information they need within a reasonable timeframe, and arriving on time to your appointments will shape your clients’ opinions of you more than almost anything else.

 Successful real estate agents come from a variety of backgrounds and have different personalities and styles of doing business.
 What they all do have in common are the real estate agent skills needed to succeed.
-There are many qualities that can help you, but the ones listed above are the absolute best skills for real estate agents.
-If you want to get ahead in the business, these are the real estate skills you need to be cultivating.
+There are many qualities that can help you, but the ones listed above are the absolute most important real estate agent skills.
+If you want to get ahead in the business, these are the ones you need to be cultivating.